 MODEL SHOOT AT MILLENNIUM FOREST |Darrin Henry

-Nothing stops traffic like a pretty girl in a red dress on the side of a road; in this case 40 tonne lorries and the reigning Miss St Helena, Sinead Green.
+Nothing stops traffic like a pretty girl in a red dress on the side of a road; in this case 40 tonne lorries and a Miss St Helena photoshoot with Sinead Green.

 We didn’t quite delay the new airport project, but the sound of downshifting from the construction plant on the adjacent road certainly suggested their usual, beaver-like, earth shifting pattern was being disrupted.